lmariscal/twitchirc/README.md

 Library Made by CavariuX.
 All rights reserved © 2016 Twitch Interactive, Inc.

-Also please, if you know anything about how to implement whispers make an Issues request.
+Also please, if you know anything about how to implement whispers we would really appreciate your help.

 ***